 Siblings - only sisters (jiě mèi)

-In Chinese and other Asian cultures that have been influenced by Confucianism, it is of special importance to acknowledge seniority.
-Therefore, older and younger siblings each have their term of address, and age matters to the instant.
-So for twins, whoever is born first is the elder.
-Interestingly, this same philosophy encourages people to treat everyone as family, even strangers, so it is common for people of similar ages to call each other brother or sister.
+In Chinese and other Asian cultures that have been influenced by Confucianism, it's sometimes of special importance to acknowledge seniority.
+Because of this, older and younger siblings each have their term of address.
+For twins, whoever is born first is the elder.

 Older brother (gē ge)